Complete and tractable machine-independent characterizations of second-order polytime: Characterizations of the class of Basic Feasible Functionals

-\begin{example}[Turing machines] Consider a one tape Turing Machine on a binary word.
+\begin{exa}[Turing machines] Consider a one tape (deterministic) Turing Machine on a binary word.
 Its tape can be encoded by variables $\x$ and $\y$, containing respectively the reversed part of the tape to the left of the head and the right part of the tape.
 The head of the tape is pointing on the first symbol of $\y$, if any.
 States are encoded by constant words, with a special $s^0$ word for the initial state The current state is stored in the variable $\z$.

 The machine running in time $\tt time$ on input $\tt input$ can be encoded by a procedure declaration, with a unique \verb:while: loop that will iterate $\size{\mathtt{time}}$ times the code that simulates one step transition of the machine.
 This code consists in conditionals for testing the character under the head and the current state.
-In the procedure ${\tt TM}$, of program $\prog_{{\tt TM}}$ below, the case when the read symbol is $0$ and the state is $s$ is detailed assuming the transition defines the next state as $s'$ and that the head moves to the right after replacing the read letter is replaced by $1$.
+In the procedure ${\tt TM}$, of program $\prog_{{\tt TM}}$ below, we detail an example of a transition, namely the case when the state is $s$ and read symbol is $0$.
+We assume that the transition function $\delta$ defines the next state as $s'$, that the symbol $1$ is written, and that the head moves to the right.
+In other words, $\delta(s, 0) = (s', 1, \text{right})$ is encoded.
+Other cases follow the same pattern.

 Procedure ${\tt TM}$ can be typed by a variable typing environment $\typenv$ and a safe operator typing environment $\typop$ such that: